 During the ceremony several rounds of red-hot volcanic rocks are brought into the inipi, placed in the central pit, blessed with sacred herbs and words and then sprinkled with blessed water.
 This is enhanced by guided meditations, chants and drumming.

-The whole ceremony lasts between 90 and 120 minutes, we ask that you allow 2-3 hrs for these events that includes showering, sharing and feasting
+The whole ceremony lasts between 90 and 120 minutes, we ask that you allow 3-4 hrs for these events that includes showering, sharing and feasting